aws/aws-cdk-rfcs/text/0171-cloudfront-redesign.md

 # Adoption Strategy

-Once created, the new L2s can be used by existing CDK developers for new use cases, or by converting their existing CloudFrontWebDistribution usages to the new Distribution resource.
+Once created, the new L2s can be used by existing CDK developers for new use cases, or by converting their existing CloudFrontWebDistribution usages to the new cloudfront.Distribution resource.

 # Unresolved questions